qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 <details>
 <summary>
-<a href="https://github.com/dssg-pt/covid19pt-data">Dados COVID-19 em Portugal - added April 14</a>: Data on COVID-19 cases at the municipality-level in Portugal</summary>
+<a href="https://github.com/dssg-pt/covid19pt-data">Dados COVID-19 em Portugal</a>: Data on COVID-19 cases at the municipality-level in Portugal - added April 14</summary>
 <p>
 <ul>